sakshamGupta09/Angular/10.View and content queries/queries.md

 ## View queries

-- View refers to the elements defined in the component's own template.
+- View refers to the elements defined in the component's own template not projected from parent.
 - View queries search elements in the component's view.
 - Since we are querying the view, we should run our queries in `AfterViewInit`.
 - View query results become available in the `ngAfterViewInit` lifecycle method.
 Before this the value is `undefined`.